NethermindEth/Forta-Agents/Maker-Agents-Suit-Module/OSMAgent/README.md

 - `rely` method calls on an OSM contract.
 - `deny` method calls on an OSM contract.
 - When `poke` method on MegaPoker contract was not called in the first ten minutes of an hour.
-- When the enqueued price deviate more than 6% from current price on an OSM contract.
+- When the enqueued price deviates more than 6% from the current price on an OSM contract.

 > MegaPoker contract address: `0x2417c2762ec12f2696f62cfa5492953b9467dc81`
 > The api endpoint used to fetch addresses https://chainlog.makerdao.com/api/mainnet/active.json.
 Note that it can be updated by changing the constant `API_ENDPOINT` on agent.ts, Line 9.